-Blue Cheese Bites are the perfect quick and easy blue cheese appetizer that’s made with only THREE INGREDIENTS!
+Blue Cheese Biscuits are the perfect quick and easy blue cheese appetizer that’s made with only THREE INGREDIENTS!
 Using flaky canned biscuits, blue cheese crumbles and butter, these Blue Cheese Bites are a blue cheese lovers dream!

 She took canned Pillsbury biscuits and cut them into quarters and then she sprinkled blue cheese crumbles on them.
 She would pour melted butter over them and cook them and they were the perfect part of my day every time.